Chair of the Congress Monitoring Committee addresses the Venice Commission on the Situation in Turkey

 Source: http://www.coe.int/t/congress/default_EN.asp?

-The Congress of Local and Regional Authorities of the Council of Europe adopted a report...
+A delegation from the Congress of Local and Regional Authorities of the Council of Europe...

 22